 MAJOR INFORMATION

-The Department of Mathematics and Statistics offers a Ph.D. in Mathematics with concentrations in pure and applied mathematics and in statistics.
-The program provides the experience and knowledge to understand and appreciate prior accomplishments in the discipline and develops the skills necessary for a meaningful contribution to the intellectual advancement and applications of the discipline.
+The Department of Mathematics and Statistics offers a Ph.D. in Mathematics with concentrations in Pure and Applied mathematics and in Statistics.
+The major provides the experience and knowledge to understand and appreciate prior accomplishments in the discipline and develops the skills necessary for a meaningful contribution to the intellectual advancement and applications of the discipline.
 It prepares its graduates to pursue long-term careers in their field by providing solid and cutting-edge knowledge.
 Graduates receive training that enables them to conduct independent research and write research papers publishable in peer-reviewed journals of their discipline, as well as a technical education enabling them to take on leading positions in a modern economy.

 ADMISSION INFORMATION